 Sidcot School appointed Olympian and ex-GB Men's Captain Craig Figes as Head of Water Polo.

 Swim England Water Polo Leadership Group has agreed a new qualification structure for referees which includes a clear development pathway from club to international level and will replace the previous grades A, B, C, D and P.

-Next steps include emoving existing officials to the new structure, building an accurate database of qualified officials and determining who is active and at which level of competition.
+Next steps on the development pathway include moving existing officials to the new structure, building an accurate database of qualified officials and determining who is active and at which level of competition.
 To enable this process to be completed and to recognise existing qualifications and experience, officials are being asked to complete a short survey before the closing date of Sunday 11 April 2021.
 View details.